What Is Psoriatic Arthritis?

 Symptoms

 The symptoms of arthritis can vary depending on the type and severity of the condition.
 Common symptoms include joint pain, stiffness, swelling, and decreased range of motion.
 These symptoms can significantly impact a person’s ability to perform daily activities and can worsen over time if not properly managed.
-In some cases, arthritis can also lead to joint deformities, as well as affect other parts of the body, such as the eyes, heart, and lungs, depending on the specific type of arthritis.
+In some cases, arthritis can also lead to joint deformities and affect other parts of the body, such as the eyes, heart, and lungs, depending on the type of arthritis.

 Psoriatic Arthritis vs. Rheumatoid Arthritis

 Psoriatic arthritis and rheumatoid arthritis are both chronic inflammatory conditions that primarily affect the joints.
-While they share similarities, they also have distinct differences in terms of their underlying pathology, symptoms, and treatment approaches.
+While they share similarities, they also differ in their underlying pathology, symptoms, and treatment approaches.

 Differences in Pathology